ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 Carefully crafting something timeless that really penetrates your readers minds is hard, but worth it.

-The power of writing is that it's a drug.
+Most of the time when you read something you already know everything.

+10% of the time things are different, you feel like a switch turns on in your head and suddenly see things differently.

-You'll know you're doing it right, when you'll have people refreshing the content of your website every day to check if you've posted something new.
+When I find content that makes me feel this way I'll refresh the page of the website every day to check if I missed something new.

-You're doing it right if you get messages thanking you for what you wrote.
-Unsolicited messages like:
+I feel hooked, like an addict.

+This is what we're going for.. getting unsolicited messages like:

 > "This was illuminating, it opened up a world of possibilities in my mind."